LA COUNTY WILDFIRE RECOVERY RESOURCES

 West Hollywood

 DCBA enforces the minimum wage ordinance in the City of West Hollywood.
 It includes guaranteed leave provisions.
-The wage increases each year on July 1.
+Wage increases each year on July 1.

 Workers wearing masks and gloves